The Ultimate Guide to Buying a Vintage Rolex

 Authenticity of a Vintage Rolex

 This is the million-dollar question to any vintage purchase: is it authentic?
 This could make or break your purchase.
 If you’re offered a vintage Rolex watch, your best bet is to go to a trusted source to compare and contrast fakes versus real ones.
-There are specific cases that counterfeits can be quite believable so take your time on this one.
+There are specific cases where counterfeits can be quite believable so take your time on this one.
 By comparatively placing a real Rolex and a supposed vintage together alone can do the job for you.

 You would want to take a close inspection of the logo and the dial.
 Surprisingly, this alone can do the job of telling which one is fake and which isn’t.
 Firstly, you should check the size and shape of the logo.
 For any brand, logos are crucial and can explicitly tell a fake from an authentic piece.
-Secondly, make a quick research whether the model you’re going for should have a printer or applied logo.
+Secondly, make a quick research on whether the model you’re going for should have a printed or applied logo.
 Finally, take a close look at the lines on the dial.
 The main lines can easily be missed or mistaken so this step would take a while.
 However, with close looks and comparison to a real Rolex, you should get your answer in the end.

 With this said, other aspects of the watch should also be greatly examined and considered.
 What specifically are we looking for every each part?
 Read on to learn more.

 Inspecting the Parts

 After reassuring a vintage Rolex’s authenticity, let’s get down to the nitty-gritty details.
 Every part of the watch is highly crucial in telling its value, as well as added authenticity.
 These are the places that we mostly miss due to negligence or misinformation.
 So, before taking on this task, do your homework and research.
 Take a plunge into forums and learn about the watch you’re about to buy first before inspecting one.
 While there are experts who can do this for you, they also cost a lot.
 So, if possible, you can be the expert yourself.
 Here are some things you should take into consideration before making that purchase.